-The company built its reputation on furs, receiving their first Royal Warrant from Queen Victoria in 1886 as furriers to the Queen.
-Holt and Renfrew expanded to Montreal, and in 1889, to Toronto, followed by Winnipeg in 1910.
+In 1910, the company expanded to Montreal and Winnipeg.
 In 1933, during the Depression, Holt Renfrew sought to capture the luxury fashion market and began to carry clothes from the best London tailors, Paris couturiers and New York designers.
 An Art Deco style flagship store was opened in Montreal in 1937 in honour of the company’s centennial.

 In 1947 Holt Renfrew supplied Canada’s official wedding gift to Princess Elizabeth with a Labrador wild mink coat.
 The company prospered postwar with additional stores opening in Edmonton in 1950, Calgary and London in 1953, as well outlets in some of the Canadian Pacific hotels: Royal York, Château Frontenac, and Château Laurier.
 Holt Renfrew was also one of the first high-end retailers to locate in a shopping mall at Toronto’s Yorkdale Shopping Centre in 1964 and Place Ste.
 Foy in Quebec in 1965.